 International student applying on-line: $85

-All applicants will need to submit their application materials to:
+All applicants will need to submit official copies of transcripts/test scores to:

 University of Kansas